-Forests of bladder kelp are amongst the most productive marine communities in temperate waters.
-They act as keystone species, altering the abiotic environment and providing vast amounts of energy and highly structured three-dimensional habitat (Foster & Schiel 1985, Graham 2004, Graham et al 2008).
-In California, bladder kelp has been identified as altering abiotic and biotic conditions by dampening water motion (Jackson & Winant 1983, Jackson 1998), altering sedimentation (North 1971), shading the sea floor (Reed & Foster 1984, Edwards 1998, Dayton et al 1999, Clark et al 2004), scrubbing nutrients from the water column (Jackson 1977, 1998), stabilising substrata (North 1971), and providing physical habitat for organisms both above and below the benthic boundary layer (Foster & Schiel 1985).
+In California, bladder kelp has been identified as altering abiotic and biotic conditions by dampening water motion and as a result may help prevent coastal erosion (Jackson & Winant 1983, Jackson 1998, Gaylord et al 2012), altering sedimentation (North 1971), shading the sea floor (Reed & Foster 1984, Edwards 1998, Dayton et al 1999, Clark et al 2004), scrubbing nutrients from the water column (Jackson 1977, 1998), and stabilising substrata (North 1971).

 There are three primary components to the provisioning of habitat by attached bladder kelp: the holdfast, the midwater fronds, and the surface canopy (Foster & Schiel 1985).
-Studies from California, Canada, Chile, the Sub-Antarctic, and Tasmania have shown that a highly diverse assemblage of organisms colonises each of these three components.
+Studies from California, Canada, Chile, the Sub-Antarctic, Tasmania, and New Zealand have shown that a highly diverse assemblage of organisms colonises each of these three components.
 Holdfasts are primarily colonised by algae and invertebrates and encrusted with bryozoans and sponges.
 The midwater fronds and surface canopies are host to a variety of sessile and mobile invertebrates (e.g., amphipods, top snails, and turban snails), encrusting bryozoans, and hydroids.
 Juvenile and adult fishes may also associate with midwater and canopy fronds, although kelp-fish associations in New Zealand appear to be weaker than those reported in California.

 Although the following associations are not exclusive, the major species associated with bladder kelp forests in New Zealand include: (i) understory brown algae, Ecklonia radiata, Carpophyllum flexuosum, Marginariella boryana, and Cystophora platylobium; (ii) a rich fauna of sessile invertebrates, including Callana spp., Calliostoma granti, Cookia sulcata, Evechinus chloroticus, Haliotis iris, Trochus spp.; and (iii) fishes, including Notolabrus celidotus, N. cinctus, Odax pullus, and Parika scaber (Pirker et al 2000, Shears & Babcock 2007).
-Of these species, Ecklonia radiate, Evechinus chloroticus (kina), and Haliotis iris (pāua) have significant recreational value.
+Large stands of Macrocystis pyrifera play a particularly important role in supporting culturally and commercially important local fisheries species such as Haliotis iris (pāua), Jasus edwarsii (southern rock lobster), Parapercis colias (blue cod), Evechinus chloroticus (kina), and Odax pullus (greenbone) (Fyfe et al 1999, Hinojosa et al 2015).
+D'Archino et al (2019) present an example of a community food web based on survey data from the East Otago Taiāpure community, showing the relationships and patterns of association between species or among groups.
+The Macrocystis node was found to be strongly linked to other species, emphasising its role as a foundational member of the community.

 A significant proportion of annual kelp production becomes free-floating and beach-cast in response to storm events, seasonal mortality, or ageing.
 Bladder kelp continues to provide habitat resources after detachment from the substratum.
-Studies from California, Chile, Macquarie Island, South Georgia, and Tasmania, have shown that holdfasts, midwater fronds, and canopies can retain epifaunal fishes and mobile and sessile invertebrates when drifting long distances, and play an important role in the dispersal of invertebrates and fishes (Edgar 1987; Vásquez 1993; Helmuth et al 1994; Hobday 2000a, 2000b, 2000c; Smith 2002; Macaya et al 2005; Thiel & Gutow 2005a, 2005b).
-Mature free-floating individuals may also be important in the connectivity of bladder kelp populations and may explain low genetic diversity of bladder kelp over large geographic extents in the south eastern Pacific (Thiel et al 2007, Macaya & Zuccarello 2010).
+Studies from California, Chile, Macquarie Island, South Georgia, and Tasmania have shown that holdfasts, midwater fronds, and canopies can retain epifaunal fishes and mobile and sessile invertebrates when drifting long distances and play an important role in the dispersal of invertebrates and fishes (Edgar 1987, Vásquez 1993, Helmuth et al 1994, Hobday 2000a, b, c, Smith 2002, Macaya et al 2005, Thiel & Gutow 2005a, b).
+Mature free-floating individuals may also be important in the connectivity of bladder kelp populations and may explain low genetic diversity of bladder kelp over large geographic extents in the south-eastern Pacific (Thiel et al 2007, Macaya & Zuccarello 2010b).